raspberrypilearning/octapi-public-key-cryptography/en/step_6.md

 title: Answer
 ---

 Python's `randint` function generates numbers that appear random, but the programmer added a starting number, or **seed**.
 If this seed is unchanged each time the code is run, the same sequence of numbers in the same order will always be generated.
-Using this function to choose your primes is not cryptographically secure, because if an attacker can determine the seed that you used, they can use it to regenerate all of the "random" numbers that your code generates.
+Using this function to choose your primes is not cryptographically secure, because if an attacker can determine the seed that you used, they can use it to regenerate all of the 'random' numbers that your code generates.

 --- /collapse ---